 GLATIRAMER — Glatiramer acetate (copolymer 1) is a mixture of random polymers of four amino acids.
 The mixture is antigenically similar to myelin basic protein, a component of the myelin sheath of nerves.
 In experimental models, the immunomodulatory mechanism of action for glatiramer involves binding to major histocompatibility complex molecules and consequent competition with various myelin antigens for their presentation to T cells .
 In addition, glatiramer is a potent inducer of specific T helper 2 type suppressor cells that migrate to the brain and lead to bystander suppression; these cells also express antiinflammatory cytokines.

 The following trials demonstrated the effectiveness of glatiramer in RRMS :

 ●The benefit of glatiramer acetate was first established in a double-blind trial of 251 patients with RRMS .
 At two years, patients treated with glatiramer acetate (20 mg subcutaneously daily) had a significantly lower relapse rate than those receiving placebo (1.19 versus 1.68) .
-Furthermore, over 140 weeks, a significantly larger proportion of patients in the placebo group experienced increased disability by ≥1.5 EDSS steps compared with the treatment group (41 versus 22 percent) .
+Furthermore, over 140 weeks, a significantly larger proportion of patients in the placebo group experienced increased disability by ≥1.5 steps on the Expanded Disability Status Scale (EDSS) compared with the treatment group (41 versus 22 percent) .